 - It’s common to feel worse before feeling better

-This is the reaction in the digestive tract when bad bacteria, virus or fungus are being killed off.
-In this process, some harmful bacteria release powerful toxins.
-If the body cannot eliminate waste and toxins quickly enough, then the individual will get symptoms of this.
-And again, a temporary worsening of symptoms does not indicate failure of the treatment.
+Some harmful microorganisms release powerful toxins when they die.
+If the body cannot eliminate waste and toxins quickly enough, then the individual will feel this.
+A temporary worsening of symptoms does not indicate failure.
 It’s quite the opposite.
-It usually takes some days to a week before feeling better, rarely longer.
+It usually takes some days to a week before feeling better.

 2. Yeast overgrowth

 Yeast is a common problem.
-Probiotics help control candida overgrowth.
-However, candida and other harmful bacteria often die a violent death, releasing toxins which can cause symptoms.
-Acid reflux is one.
-How strong the reaction is different for each individual.
-Many people have problems with yeast overgrowth without knowing about it.
+Candida often die a violent death, releasing toxins which can cause acid reflux.
+Some people have problems with yeast overgrowth without knowing about it.
 And when starting to use probiotics, it can take days or even weeks before symptoms subside.
 Much depends on how extensive the candida overgrowth is and how sensitive the individual is.

 In any case, getting rid of candida takes time, quick fixes seldom work.
-Take it slow!
-Therefore, candida sufferers should not to consume too much probiotics to begin with.
-In fact, it might be best to start off with a few other recommendations first, and only then continue with probiotics.
+It might be best to start off with a few other recommendations first, and only then continue with probiotics.
 For example, high on the list is to eliminate sugar, alcohol, and coffee.
-For a more detailed candida discussion, see this post.
+For a more details see this post.

-If this is a problem, avoid consuming too much animal protein.
-An average body needs less than 80 grams per day.
-Focus on consuming more fresh vegetables and perhaps some seafood.
+Some recommend avoiding too much animal protein.
+Focus on consuming more fresh vegetables and perhaps seafood.
 Consume meat only a few days per week, and limit the amount.

 Probiotics cause acid reflux, what can I do?

-In many cases, lowering the probiotic dose helps avoid acid reflux.
+Lowering the probiotic dose helps.
 Try dissolving a probiotic capsule in a glass of water or juice.
 Drink a little now and then during the entire day until the glass is empty in the evening.
-The probiotic dose remains the same as taking a capsule, but delivery is slower, a kind of super-slow release that is more comfortable for a sensitive stomach.
+The probiotic dose remains the same as taking a capsule, but delivery is slower, a kind of super-slow release.

 Other reasons for adverse reactions to probiotics.